In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

 Too Much Data

-In the last post, we talked about the importance of getting endpoint visibility so that you can get data to observe.
+In the last post, we discussed the importance of gaining endpoint visibility to collect data for observation.
 Once you have that access, you need to make sure you’re focusing on what’s relevant because you may end up with a fire hose of data coming at you.

 It’s important to:

-For example, if your IQ is about suspicious processes, start with just looking at the running processes and ignoring all of the other data (such as startup items and scheduled tasks).
+For example, if your IQ is about suspicious processes, start by reviewing only the running processes and ignore other data (such as startup items and scheduled tasks).

 Your tools should allow you to focus on and search for certain data types.

 When doing this, you may decide that you don’t have enough relevant data.
 That’s OK.
-You can complete this round of the OODA loop and decide that you want to get more data.
+You can complete this round of the OODA loop and decide to collect more data.

 Knowing Normal